cvasseng/dvm/README.md

  * Comes with a simple parser/compiler that compiles assembly-ish syntax to bytecode
  * Does not require Boost or any other bloated libraries (the VM itself only rely on string.h, stdio.h (if logging is enabled) and math.h)
  * The VM core is less than 500 lines of well-commented code
+ * String support and memory access with 16-bit addressing is coming

 # Example program